Loki: Season 2 (2023) Show Review

 Ravonna Renslayer ended up returning to lash out at Victor and Miss Minutes both, and soon, Loki, Mobius, and Sylvie catch up with the three of them and Sylvie makes a dashing move to drive her dagger into Victor Timely’s heart, but he sincerely begs her to reconsider her actions while offering to help Loki and Mobius.
 This was a very intense sequence in which Jonathan Majors really shined, and ultimately, Sylvie (who I think was overcome with empathy for this Variant insisting he is not the same as the entity that she slayed) begrudgingly decides to let Victor live.

-Victor walks through a Time Door to go with Loki and Mobius back to the modern-day TVA while Sylvie targets Renslayer.
+Victor walks through a Time Door to go with Loki and Mobius back to the current TVA while Sylvie targets Renslayer.
 This is a great little conversation that ends with Sylvie using Victor’s prototype Pruning Stick to prune Ravonna, sending her to the Citadel at the End of Time.
 There, and much to her horror, Ravonna beholds the rotting corpse of He Who Remains!
 A resentful Miss Minutes then confronts Renslayer and tells her that Victor has made a mistake in uniting with Loki and Sylvie and consequently making an enemy of her, for no one knows more about He Who Remains than Miss Minutes!
 She then tells Ravonna that she knows a big secret that she is willing to tell Ravonna, while warning Renslayer that it will make her “real angry”, and we end on that cliffhanger.

 Marvel Studios / The Walt Disney Company

-Heart of the TVA – Directed by Justin Benson and Aaron Moorhead.
+Heart of the TVA Directed by Justin Benson and Aaron Moorhead.
 Written by Eric Martin and Katharyn Blair

-Back in the present at the TVA, Victor Timely is in awe of pretty much everything that he sees (and has a particular appreciation for a hot coco machine).
+Back at the TVA, Victor Timely is in awe of pretty much everything that he sees (and has a particular appreciation for a hot coco machine).
 He meets OB and this is a wonderful scene, seeing how happy these two are to meet each other.
 It turns out that OB wrote The TVA Handbook based on his studies of the work of a man named Victor Timely while Timely based his work on The TVA Handbook that was written by OB.
 There’s that snake eating its tail thing in all its glory, and OB actually uses those exact words to explain the event!
 Meanwhile, the urgency of the situation that everyone is in is stressed as the Temporal Loom is inching closer to catastrophic failure with each passing second.
 Victor and OB work together to quickly come up with a solution, but OB warns that the mission is going to be extremely dangerous due to the high levels of Temporal Radiation, which has increased dramatically since Mobius ventured out to the Loom to extract Loki.

 Marvel Studios / The Walt Disney Company

-Science / Fiction – Directed by Justin Benson and Aaron Moorhead.
+Science / Fiction Directed by Justin Benson and Aaron Moorhead.
 Written by Eric Martin

 The Fifth Episode of the Second Season of Loki yet again wasted no time in answering some lingering questions and following up on the previous episode.
 I have to say, the pacing of this show has been very satisfying.
 There has been no filler to speak of throughout the story’s evolution and this was another 40-minute episode that seemed to fly by in the blink of an eye!